Elon Musk tweets, deletes brag that Tesla will be biggest company ‘in a few months’

 Another user responded, “I love the direction of that arrow!”
 To which Musk replied: “Probably within a few months.”

-That tweet has since been deleted, but screenshots were obtained by The Washington Post.
+That tweet has since been deleted, but screenshots from multiple users who posted Musk’s tweets showed the early-morning declarations.

 Tesla fans quickly reacted, urging other Twitter users to delete screenshots of those tweets over fears the U.S. Securities and Exchange Commission might take notice.
 Others called for Tesla fans to buy more stock.